BTCDecoded/blvm-commons/docs/GETTING_STARTED.md

-# Getting Started with Governance App
+# Getting Started with Bitcoin Commons (bllvm-commons)

-This guide will help you get started with the BTCDecoded governance application.
+This guide will help you get started with Bitcoin Commons governance enforcement.

 ## Prerequisites